 SOUPS AND STEWS

-These are definite leftover staples, and will generally keep well when stored correctly.
-Sadly, soups and stews are often forgotten in the back of the fridge, or spend an eternity as a "mystery meal" in an unlabelled container in the freezer.
+These meals are standard 'leftover' fare in our house, and will generally keep well when stored correctly.
+Sadly, soups and stews are often forgotten in the back of the fridge, or spend eternity as a "mystery meal" in an un-labelled container in the freezer.
 To avoid having to throw food away, make sure you refrigerate leftover soups and stews in airtight containers, and use them within a week.
 If you are likely to become bored with them, or possibly forget about them, then put them in the freezer.
-They'll keep for up to 3 months- but remember to always label your containers to avoid confusion, as a lot of cooked meals will start to look surprisingly similar once frozen!
+They'll keep for up to 3 months there, but remember to always label your containers to avoid confusion, as a lot of cooked meals will start to look surprisingly similar once frozen!

 How well soups and stews hold up will depend greatly on the ingredients in it.
-Things like beans, potatoes, carrots, peas, cauliflower and corn will hold their texture better than watery vegetables, so keep this in mind if you are cooking with the intention of storing leftovers.
+Things like beans, lentils, carrots, peas, and corn will hold their texture better than watery vegetables, so keep this in mind if you are cooking with the intention of storing leftovers.